Amiejohnstone18/The_Baking_Book/README.md

 The repository for this project is hosted through [GitHub Pages](https://pages.github.com/) and is deployed live through [Heroku](https://signup.heroku.com/?c=70130000000NeLCAA0&gclid=CjwKCAjw8-78BRA0EiwAFUw8LDd1jQhifJcDNzVQbxeHH4bGiP88aGiFSXaahAjSa1jyD4DSCPFtiRoCr3sQAvD_BwE).

 The deployment process of this project consisted of:

+Before I created my Heroku application, I had to tell Heroku which applications and dependencies were required to run the app.
+I typed `pip3 freeze –local > requirements.txt` into my GitPub terminal to create the requirements.txt file.
+The Procfile is what Heroku looks for to know which file runs the app and how to run it.
+I achieved this by typing `echo web: python app.py > Procfile` into the terminal to create the Procfile.
+I checked they were both created successfully in the fire directory and ensured all decencies that are required for flask are listed in the requirements.txt file.

+In Heroku, once logged on I clicked create a new app.
+I typed in my app name and selected the region closest to me.
+Selected Create app.
+In order to connect the app, I set up automatic deployment from my GitHub repository.
+I made sure this was displayed then added my repository name, clicked search, once it found the right repository, I clicked to connect to this app.

+Before I was able to enable automatic deployment, since I had contained my environment variables within the hidden app.py file, Heroku won’t be able to read those variables.
+I clicked on the settings tab for the app and then clicked on reveal config Vars.
+I made sure not to include any quotes for the key or value.
+The first variable is IP with the value of 0.0.0.0.
+Next the port which is 5000.
+For the secret key, I copied that from the env.py file and pasted it into Heroku.
+The MongoDB name is the name of my database.
+I went back to the deploy tab, but before I could push it, I needed to push my two new files to the repository.
+Once done, I could now safely proceed with automatic deployment on Heroku.
+I clicked deploy branch.
+It showed a message informing me my app was successfully deployed, I clicked view to launch my new app.

 Should you wish to access the URL to the website, that can be found via: https://the-baking-book.herokuapp.com/index